LoydNgei/ESHOP/README.md

 # API

-This is the where my Backend logic is and the APIs.
+This is the where my Backend logic of APIs and storage of products and User information is.
 Tested using Postman

 ## Getting Started